-- State the theme of the play clearly and concisely. - Consider both aspects of design (scenic & lighting or costume & make-up). - Justify all of the decisions and choices you made to develop your design concept by aligning them with the script. - Make your presentation interesting, as if you were "selling" your ideas to a producer and/or director.
+- State the theme of the play clearly and concisely. - Consider all aspects of design (scenic, lighting, costume, properties, make-up, sound, graphics). - Justify all of the decisions and choices you made to develop your design concept by aligning them with the script. - Make your presentation interesting, as if you were "selling" your ideas to a producer and/or director.